 This collection provides a consolidated record of the distinguished contribution by Dr Basil Hetzel to public health, both national and international, including his contribution to the elimination of iodine deficiency disorders through the work of the ICCIDD.
 The collection contains reports, correspondence, programs, conference proceedings, journal articles, meeting notes, photographs and other documents.

-The collection is located in the David Murray Library at City East campus.
 Information on the contents of the collection can be found by searching the UniSA Archival Collections, and digital copies of selected items can be viewed.
 For further information or access to the collection, please contact Ask the Library.

 Chris Hurford studied at the London School of Economics and worked in accountancy before entering politics in 1969 as Member of the House of Representatives for Adelaide, a seat he held until his retirement in 1987.